Warriors (novel series): Setting and universe

-The Warriors universe centers around a large group of feral cats who initially reside in a forest called White Hart Woods, and later, around a lake known as Sanctuary Lake, after fleeing their forest home due to its destruction by Twolegs (humans).
-The cats are split into five groups called Clans: ThunderClan lives in woodland areas, WindClan resides on the moors, RiverClan lives by the river, and ShadowClan within and around the swamps.
-SkyClan, a subsequently introduced fifth group, is revealed to have been a part of this system but was forced to flee when their territory was destroyed by humans for urban development.
-They rejoined the other Clans during the sixth arc.
-Each Clan has adapted to their own terrain.
-For example, RiverClan cats swim in the river to catch fish, while the majority of cats from the other Clans fear and avoid bodies of water.
-On the other hand, WindClan cats are faster runners, allowing them to catch rabbits and hares on the open moors of their territory.
-Relationships between different Clans are usually tense and they often come into conflict with one another.
+The Warriors universe centers around a large group of feral cats who initially reside in a forest, and later, around a lake.
+The cats are split into five groups called Clans: ThunderClan, WindClan, RiverClan, ShadowClan, and SkyClan.
+Each Clan has adapted to its own terrain.
+Relationships between different Clans are usually tense, and the Clans often come into conflict with one another.
 However, the Clans also sometimes show concern for each other; the idea of one Clan being destroyed usually causes deep distress and prompts urgent action on behalf of all Clans.
+The Clans have a unique naming and hierarchy system, in that their names are generally determined by their rank in the Clan.

-The Clan cats have a faith system based on the concept of StarClan, a group of the spirits of the Clans' deceased ancestors, who provide guidance to the living Clan cats, usually those of the Clan in which they resided in life.
-After death, the spirits of most Clan cats join StarClan and reside in a paradisaical forest and become one of the stars.
-StarClan often provides guidance to the Clans through dreams and other signs like omens, most often directed towards each Clan's medicine cats, part of whose role it is to commune with StarClan, in addition to providing medical care to their Clan.
-In addition to StarClan, there exists the Dark Forest, also known as The Place of No Stars, which takes the form of a never-ending forest.
-The spirits of cats who caused great pain and suffering to others while alive walk alone there as a form of punishment.
-Although cats of the Dark Forest are meant to be isolated as punishment, they eventually learn how to appear in the dreams of living cats much the way StarClan does.
+The Clan cats have a faith system based on the concept of StarClan, a group of the spirits of the Clans' deceased ancestors, who occasionally provide guidance to the living Clan cats.
+After death, the spirits of most Clan cats join StarClan and reside in a paradisaical forest similar to Heaven.
+StarClan often provides guidance to the Clans through dreams and other signs like omens.
+In addition to StarClan, there exists the Dark Forest, also known as The Place of No Stars, which takes the form of a never-ending forest, similar to Hell.
+The spirits of cats who caused great pain and suffering to others while alive reside there as a form of punishment.